Catechol: Isolation and synthesis

 It can be produced by reaction of salicylaldehyde with base and hydrogen peroxide (Dakin oxidation), as well as the hydrolysis of 2-substituted phenols, especially 2-chlorophenol, with hot aqueous solutions containing alkali metal hydroxides.
 Its methyl ether derivative, guaiacol, converts to catechol via hydrolysis of the CH3\sO bond as promoted by hydroiodic acid (HI).

 Reactions

-Organic chemistry

-Like other difunctional benzene derivatives, catechol readily condenses to form heterocyclic compounds.
-Cyclic esters are formed upon treatment with dichloro electrophiles.
+Like some other difunctional benzene derivatives, catechol readily condenses to form heterocyclic compounds.
 For example, using phosphorus trichloride or phosphorus oxychloride gives the cyclic chlorophosphonite or chlorophosphonate, respectively; sulfuryl chloride gives the sulfate; and phosgene (COCl2) gives the carbonate: